vbe0201/vbe0201.github.io/content/posts/breaking-bad-crypto-padlocks.md

 reverse engineering efforts happen!

-> Also: If you recognize `scramble_buffer` or some variant of it and know if it's any algorithm that was seen in the wild before, I'm dying to learn where. :face_with_monocle:
+> Also: If you recognize `scramble_buffer` or some variant of it and know if it's any algorithm that was seen in the wild before, I'm dying to learn where. :monocle_face: